 Business Owners Looking to Keep Control

-If your business has growth potential and has been propositioned by venture capitalists, you might still want to shy away from that type of financing option.
-You’ve worked hard to get your business where it’s at, and may not want to risk sacrificing your vision or grant control to another entity.
+If your business has growth potential and has been propositioned by venture capitalists, you might still want to shy away from that type of financing.
+You’ve worked hard to get your business where it’s at and may not want to risk sacrificing your vision or grant control to another entity.

 Revenue-based loans are a potential solution.
-These loans are repaid directly to a lender, one who does not require the release of an equity stake in your business that venture capitalists seek.
+These loans are repaid directly to a lender, one who doesn’t require the release of an equity stake in your business that venture capitalists demand.

-If you do not qualify for other traditional working capital loans despite solidly recurring revenue, a revenue-based financing option might work for you.
+If you don’t qualify for conventional working capital loans despite generating stable, recurring revenue, revenue-based financing might work for you.

-Some lenders are hesitant to offer traditional funding products if a company doesn’t show a long, strong positive history of creditworthiness.
-If they do, interest rates can be jacked up and make monthly payments skyrocket.
+Some lenders are hesitant to offer standard funding products if a company doesn’t show a long, strong positive history of creditworthiness.
+If they do, interest rates can be significantly higher and cause monthly payments to skyrocket.

 Fortunately, revenue-based financing creates many advantages over other funding options if you find yourself in this situation.